Carl Adam Lewenhaupt

 Carl Adam Göstasson "Noppe" Lewenhaupt (1 August 1947 – 28 February 2017) was a Swedish count, businessman and restaurateur.

 He was the son of Count Gösta Lewenhaupt and his wife Christina Lewenhaupt.
-After studies at Sigtunaskolan he worked at a bank and warehouse in London and New York City, in the mid 1990s he created and started Geddesholm Callcenter, one of Sweden's largest callcenters, these days better known as Avesta teletjänst, which he sold to a buyer in 2002.
+After studies at Sigtunaskolan he worked at a bank and warehouse in London and New York City, in the mid 1990s he created and started Geddesholm Callcenter, one of Sweden's largest call centers, these days better known as Avesta teletjänst, which he sold to a buyer in 2002.

 The same year he along with Erik Lallerstedt started the members only club Noppe at Östermalm in Stockholm.